-Any application for one of these will be subject to something called a “hard” check.
+Any application for credit will be subject to something called a “hard” search.
 This will then appear on your report for other lenders to see, whether you’re successful or not.
 They’ll stay there for 12 months.

 However, if your report is looked at by comparison sites or to assess eligibility, this is actually a “soft” check, and though you can see it on your file, lenders can’t.